dotnet/dnceng/docs/ai-chatbot-for-dnceng-docs-one-pager.md

 ## Unknowns
 1. How to pull documentation from the multiple existing resources
-2. Automate the service to ingest newly created documentation
+2. Automate the service to ingest new and updated documentation
 3. Store the questions and Chatbot responses for telemetry

 ## Measurable Metric of Success